 MHCAN is a consumer owned and operated program that provides a safe space for persons with psychiatric disabilities to congregate and socialize.
 They also offer a variety of programs, including groups, classes, and alternative treatment (like acupuncture).
-Due to the COVID-19 pandemic, MHCAN shifted their services from in-person to online by providing virtual 1:1 peer support, classes, and support groups.
 Classes and groups include: physical fitness, 12-step groups, self-care, relapse prevention, substance use, mental wellness, and recreational opportunities such as role-playing games, poetry, chess.
 MHCAN's peer-based model helps clients reclaim their dignity through self-help.

-Mariposa is located in the heart of downtown Watsonville, a community that houses many Anglo/Caucasian consumers as well as many underserved Latinx consumers and their families.
+Mariposa is located in the heart of downtown Watsonville, a community that houses many Anglo/Caucasian consumers as well as many underserved Latino/Hispanic consumers and their families.
 The Mariposa Wellness Center program quickly became a hub for activities and support services for adult mental health consumers as well as for outreach activities.
 The center is a convenient, friendly, easily accessible gathering place for families and adult consumers to share information, learn about services and get support for engaging in wellness and educational activities.
 Activities for consumers generally take place in the daytime and in the early evening, to accommodate work schedules.
 The program is designed to provide supports for recovery.
 It strives to reflect the cultural, ethnic and racial diversity of mental health consumers and their families.
 Some groups are peer run and mental health staff provide others.
 Services are provided in Spanish and English.

-DMC-ODS SUD treatment services and community support services have also adapted to COVID-19 limitations by transitioning to on-line meeting, group and individual service adaptation.
+DMC-ODS SUD treatment services and community support services have also adapted to COVID-19 limitations by providing on-line meeting, group and individual service adaptation.
 In-person services are now conducted in open yet confidential outside spaced with appropriate PPE for all attending persons.